HT1994378/HT1994378/README.md

 - Flutter with Firebase backend
 - Persona, Sightengine, Spotify, Resend APIs

-## Architecture Decisions I'm Proud Of
+## Architecture Decisions I thought were interesting

 **Keeping wrld lightweight:** Started by hardcoding the Harry Potter wrld, realized it wasn't scalable.
 Pivoted to a shell architecture where the Flutter app pulls wrld-specific content from S3.